cyrusimap/cyrus-imapd/doc/source/imap/developer/architecture.rst

     :alt: Cyrus Murder architecture.
     :align: center

-Consider a set of front ends (F1..Fn) which contain no user data.
+Consider a set of frontends (F1..Fn) which contain no user data.
 They are essentially stateless.
-Users access mailboxes from any front end.
+Users access mailboxes from any frontend.
-Front ends are IMAP/POP3/Sieve/LMTP proxies.
+Frontends are IMAP/POP3/Sieve/LMTP proxies.

-There is also a set of back ends (B1..Bn) which manage user data stores.
-Unlike the front ends, each back ends is unique: each holds a subset of data.
-Back ends are IMAP/POP3/Sieve/LMTP servers.
+There is also a set of backends (B1..Bn) which manage user data stores.
+Unlike the frontends, each backends is unique: each holds a subset of data.
+Backends are IMAP/POP3/Sieve/LMTP servers.

-So when a user logs in to a front end (say F1), how does F1 know from which back end to fetch the user's data?
+So when a user logs in to a frontend (say F1), how does F1 know from which backend to fetch the user's data?
 This is where **mupdate** comes in: the **mupdate** master holds the mapping of mailboxes to back ends.
-Any time a back end has a change to their user data (i.e. mailbox add/delete/move/subscribe), it sends the change to the **mupdate** master which then notifies all the front ends of the latest mapping.
+Any time a backend has a change to their user data (i.e. mailbox add/delete/move/subscribe), it sends the change to the **mupdate** master which then notifies all the frontends of the latest mapping.

-A user's data is not necessarily all stored on a single back end,
+A user's data is not necessarily all stored on a single backend,
-either: it can be split across disk partitions or back ends.
+either: it can be split across disk partitions or backends.

 The mapping on mupdate goes something like this: